biareiam/The-House-of-Books/testing.md

 - Searching for items

     - As a user, I would like to see all the products the book store is selling.
-        - Through the navigation bar and other buttons through the home page, users can be easily direct to the product page.
+        - Through the navigation bar and other buttons on the home page, users can be easily direct to the product page.

  <img width="943" alt="all-books" src="https://user-images.githubusercontent.com/65717229/175826696-66953c1a-f1d1-4604-8ae8-4c20fd2799b9.PNG">

     - As a user, I would like to be able to search by category and see the available books.
         - The navigation menu contains a link for each category.
-        - The user can also click on the categories from an specific category and filter it to a particular category.
+        - The user can also click on the categories from a specific category and filter it to a particular category.

 <img width="943" alt="categories" src="https://user-images.githubusercontent.com/65717229/175826778-d405a00b-ca91-45a5-94ec-2d97bc45f906.PNG">
 <img width="930" alt="cat" src="https://user-images.githubusercontent.com/65717229/175826781-0d89f3af-305d-4170-8fd7-5325104d1eeb.PNG">